MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 ## Help improve Dataverse search

-To help Microsoft improve Dataverse Search, you can share your environment's Dataverse Search queries in Dynamics 365 and Power Platform applications with Microsoft.
+To help Microsoft improve Dataverse search, you can share your environment's Dataverse search queries in Dynamics 365 and Power Platform applications with Microsoft.
 This data will help Microsoft build, improve, and validate the Microsoft machine learning model for the Dynamics 365 Natural Language search query technology.

 Your queries and results are reviewed by people using secured computers in the United States.
 Aggregate data about queries and results are used by Microsoft engineers and data scientists to improve future search query results for all users worldwide.
 Your data remains your property.
 Your organization's data will be stored within your tenant's compliance boundary and is automatically deleted after 30 days.
 You can delete the data at any time by navigating to the Power Platform admin center and toggling **Share anonymized search analytics with Microsoft** to **Off**.
 For more information, see **Terms of Service** in the Power Platform admin center.